d-p-y/oldschool-i18n/README.md

  * -o pathToOutputJsonFile
   created or updated depending on its existence
  * -q
- Include empty 'at' attribute in JSON.
-You won't see translation file as changed in your Version Control System if just a location of messages changed.
+ Include 'at' attribute in JSON.
+Thanks to that you won't see translation file as changed in your Version Control System if just a location of messages changed.
- 'At' section may be usefull if you need to identify message origin.
+ 'At' section may be useful in case need to identify message origin.
  * -d directoryToScan
  Adds directory with sources to be recoursively scanned

 # Is it stable?